 Applications may be submitted by one applicant, or by a team of researchers consisting of one or more co-applicants and/or collaborators.

-To apply to the Program, the applicant and/or co-applicants must be affiliated with a Canadian post-secondary institution at the time of application.
-Applicants are required to complete all necessary documents for submission (see Application Process section below).
-Applicants who are not affiliated with a Canadian post-secondary institution should contact the SDRCC to inquire about their eligibility.
+To apply to the Program, applicants are required to complete all necessary documents for submission (see Application Process section below).
+The applicant and/or co-applicants can be affiliated with a Canadian post-secondary institution at the time of application.
+Applicants who are not affiliated with a Canadian post-secondary institution are also encouraged to apply, but should ensure to obtain proper ethics approval for their research project (please contact the SDRCC should you need more information).
 Any individual who contributes significantly to the project is considered a collaborator.
 Collaborators do not need to be affiliated with a Canadian post-secondary institution.